I would like to invite you to participate in an apostolate designed to support priests through

 Episcopal Adviser to Spiritual Motherhood of Priests Apostolate

-Feast of the Sacred Heart of Jesus and World Day of Prayer for the Sanctification of Priests
+Solemnity of the Sacred Heart of Jesus and World Day of Prayer for the Sanctification of Priests